TanishkaMaurya1176/IITISOC-2024-Web4-Recipe-Recommendation/README.md

 # Recipe Recommendation Engine

 This project is a recipe recommendation program built with a combination of HTML, CSS, JavaScript, and EJS templates for the frontend.
-The backend is powered by Node.js , Express, pg , body-parser, dotenv, bcrypt and express-session.
+The backend is powered by Node.js , Express, pg , body-parser, dotenv, bcrypt, express-session, passport and passport-local.

 ## Website